Panama Limited: The Panama Limited in song

-In 1923 Esther Bigeou recorded as song she is credited as composing, "The Panama Limited Blues".
+In 1923 Esther Bigeou recorded a song she is credited as composing, "The Panama Limited Blues".

 A different song of the same name was composed by Richard M. Jones.
 Jones recorded his "Panama Limited Blues" with singer Bertha "Chippie" Hill in 1926.
 The same year it was covered by Ada Brown.
 It was later covered by Georgia White in 1940.

 Another blues song "The Panama Limited" is credited to blues singer Bukka White, who recorded it in the 1930.
 "The Panama Limited" was popularized by folk singer Tom Rush on his self-titled debut album in 1965 and was recorded later by folk musicians Mike Cross and Doug MacLeod.

 A British band of the late 1960s and early 1970s called itself Panama Limited Jug Band, later shortened to Panama Limited.

 The song "Railroad Lady" was said to have been written by Jerry Jeff Walker and Jimmy Buffett on the final run of the Panama Limited, from New Orleans to Nashville.